-\\Tax Equivalent IRR (NDB) is the level annual interest rate at which the net annual outlays up to that year must be accumulated at each and every year to generate after-tax amounts equal to the death benefit shown, assuming a level annual federal income tax rate of 35%.
+^{}Tax Equivalent IRR (NDB) is the level annual interest rate at which the net annual outlays up to that year must be accumulated at each and every year to generate after-tax amounts equal to the death benefit shown, assuming a level annual federal income tax rate of 35%.
 If the net annual outlays were invested in alternative investments subject to income taxes, this is the gross rate of return that would need to be earned so that the accumulated amount net of income taxes would equal the amount reported in the net death benefit column.
 This figure is intended to help illustrate the potential tax advantages of the life insurance policy and does not represent the rate of return of the life insurance policy itself.

-If Grandpa John had passed away at age eighty-three, the original life expectancy at the time of purchase, the internal rate of return would have been 13.81 percent tax free.
+have been 13.81 percent tax free.
 The tax equivalent return you would have to earn to net 13.81 percent is 21.25 percent in the 35 percent tax bracket.